EAGLE Accreditation United Methodist Association

 What is Eagle?

-Educational Assessment Guidelines Leading toward Excellence (EAGLE) is the only faith-based accrediting body in the world, and we focus on ministry with older adults and children.
+Educational Assessment Guidelines Leading toward Excellence (EAGLE) is the only faith-based accrediting body in the United States, and we focus on ministry with older adults and children.
 We challenge organizations not just to compete in a challenging human services environment, but to soar above the competition while living their faith values!

 - Looks holistically at the entire organization

 - Assures organization is operating in manner that is representative of their faith foundation

 - Establishes responsible stewardship over physical and financial assets